icerpc/icerpc-csharp/examples/README.md

 ### [GreeterJson](./GreeterJson/)

-The GreeterJson example uses Json instead of Slice to encode the payloads of requests and responses.
+The GreeterJson example uses JSON instead of Slice to encode the payloads of requests and responses.

 ### [GreeterLog](./GreeterLog/)